 - Selecting regression framework based on the type of data and research objectives

-- Understanding statistical methods, assumptions, limits, and applications
+- Understanding statistical methods, assumptions, limits, and applications of regression approaches

 - Performing model selection and testing for model fit and performance